MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 If you intend to create a brand new fix, don't add anything to this project just yet.
 We'll help you add the right files to this project later in this guide.
 For now, we'll continue setting up your solution.

-### Add a project that starts the Shim Launcher executable
+### Add a project that starts the PSF Launcher executable

 Add a C++ **Empty Project** project to the solution.